An exclusive offer—just for YOU! 🎉

-How to Celebrate Friendship in Your Primary Classroom
+How to Celebrate Friendship in Your Classroom (3 FREEBIES Included!)

-February brings us lots of reasons to celebrate: it’s Black History Month, Valentine’s Day is around the corner, and we’re only a month or so away from Spring!
-In my classroom, February is all about Friendship!
+February brings us lots of reasons to celebrate: it’s Black History Month, Valentine’s Day, and we’re only a month or so away from Spring!
+In my classroom, I tie in all the special February days with a focus on friendship!

-On today’s blog, I want to share my favorite tips for celebrating friendship in your primary classroom.
-I weave the theme of friendship throughout so many of my lessons in February.
+I weave the theme of friendship throughout many of my lessons in February.
 From friendship-themed literacy and math centers to sweet arts and crafts, the only downside is that February is the shortest month of the year!
+Read on to see my favorite friendship activities and scroll to the end to get all of them FREE!

 Tip #1: Read a Valentine’s Story for Emergent Readers